Islandora/documentation/docs/islandora/rdf-mapping.md

 ### Viewing RDF mapping of a resource
 Please see the following tutorial to configure and view resources via REST request:
 [An Introduction to RESTful Web Services in Drupal 8](https://drupalize.me/blog/201401/introduction-restful-web-services-drupal-8).
 To get the JsonLD mapping, use jsonld format.
-Example request url: `http://localhost:8000/node/1?_format=jsonld`
+Example request URL: `http://localhost:8000/node/1?_format=jsonld`

 ### Altering an existing RDF mapping
 Each Islandora content models come with a RDF mapping.
 It can be exported similar to above article's rdf mapping, modified and imported back by going to here: `http://localhost:8000/admin/config/development/configuration/single/import`.